-One of the simplest steps an employee could take is looking for coverage that may be available within their family.
+One of the simplest steps your employee could take is looking for coverage that may be available within their family.
 If the employee is under the age of 26, they might be able to get coverage through their parents’ health plan.
 Alternatively, if the employee is married, they may be able to enroll in coverage through their spouse’s plan, if available.
 Losing health insurance coverage is a qualifying event for enrollment in their parents’ or spouse’s plan.

 Medicaid, known in Hawaii as QUEST, is a federal- and state-funded insurance program for low-income adults, children, pregnant women, and seniors.
 Since the Affordable Care Act took effect in 2010, the number of people who qualify for Medicaid increased dramatically.
-Even if an employee didn’t qualify in the past, or doesn’t believe they will meet the eligibility criteria, there’s a good chance they could qualify for free or low-cost coverage if their household income has decreased.
+Even if your employee didn’t qualify in the past, or doesn’t believe they will meet the eligibility criteria, there’s a good chance they could qualify for free or low-cost coverage if their household income has decreased.
 In fact, almost 20% of the Hawaii population received QUEST in 2019.

 Medicare is an insurance program administered by the Social Security Administration for people 65 years old or older, those receiving Social Security disability benefits, or individuals with a qualifying disease.
 People may be eligible for both Medicare and Medicaid (QUEST).
 Monthly costs depend on the plan.